ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/1-CoRW1.md

 :::Question

-(a)  If the time between two consecutive bounces was 2 seconds, determine the maximum height reached in this period.
+1. If the time between two consecutive bounces was 2 seconds, determine the maximum height reached in this period.

-(b)  If the time to the next consecutive bounce was 1 second, calculate the maximum height during this time period.
+2. If the time to the next consecutive bounce was 1 second, calculate the maximum height during this time period.

-(c) Calculate the percent energy lost after the second bounce using the heights determined above.
+3. Calculate the percent energy lost after the second bounce using the heights determined above.

-(d) Do you think this ball is a "good" bouncer?
+4. Do you think this ball is a "good" bouncer?
 Why or why not?

-(e) What is the coefficient of restitution of this ball?
+5. What is the coefficient of restitution of this ball?
 :::